siemdejong/image-excluder/README.md

 # Image Excluder

-A Streamlit application for reviewing and excluding pyramid tiled TIFF images with an interactive OpenSeadragon viewer and dedicated tile server.
+A Streamlit application for reviewing and excluding pyramid tiled TIFF images with OpenSeadragon viewer using the GeoTIFFTileSource plugin.

 ![showcase](showcase.gif)